welkson/ruckus-guest-py/README.md

 ```
 python 2.7
-Mechanize and Beautifulsoap (see requirements.txt)
+Mechanize and Beautifulsoup (see requirements.txt)
 ```

 ## Installation